HRH Princess Haya receives Giglio d’Oro Award in Florence, Italy for Her outstanding contributions in the humanitarian field

-My interest in helping combat hunger among the poor comes from my mother, Her Majesty the Late Queen Alia, who was devoted to this cause and inspired me to create the Jordanian NGO Tkiyet Um Ali in her honor.
+My interest in helping combat hunger among the poor comes from my mother, Her Majesty the Late Queen Alia, who was devoted to this cause and inspired me to create the Jordanian NGO Tkiyet Um Ali in her honour.
 I also learned from her how very fragile – and finite – life is.
-None of us can possibly know how much sand remains in the upper part of the hourglasses of our lives; what proportion has already passed.
+None of us can know how much sand remains in the upper part of the hourglasses of our lives; what proportion has already passed.
 The lessons which teach us to use our time wisely are surely life’s most difficult.

 On the UN side, I have been impressed by the progress that has been made against poverty, hunger and disease.
 When I was an ambassador for the World Food Programme I remember visiting a hospital in Blantyre, Malawi filled with starving women and children.
 Most had AIDS.

 There were virtually no anti-retroviral drugs in Malawi at the time.
 I am sure all concerned would deny this today, but there were arguments within the United Nations and among the donors whether it was even worthwhile to feed these people.
 They were destined to die.
 Why bother?
-There was no cure and the drugs they needed were expensive.
+There was no cure, and the drugs they needed were expensive.

 Our sense of humanity triumphed in the end.

-We did feed these families, we bought them time and today, millions of Africans are on lifesaving medication.
+We did feed these families; we bought them time, and today, millions of Africans are on lifesaving medication.
 But we have not done enough, and I come back to the fact that the hourglasses of the lives of those less fortunate than us have not been laid on their sides while we consider our next moves.

 The second reason that I feel fraudulent in standing here tonight is because, in many ways, you have awarded this prize to the wrong person.
 Really, the recipient should have been my husband, His Highness Sheikh Mohammed - without his loving support and generosity, I would not have been able to do nearly so much.

-In my time with the United Nations I have met some wonderful people - one of them was the Maestro Pavarotti and his beloved Nicoletta, whose already generous spirit has grown wings; and who the adored Luciano Pavarotti would be most proud of, and their daughter, Alicia, looks up to.
+In my time with the United Nations, I have met some wonderful people - one of them was the Maestro Pavarotti and his beloved Nicoletta, whose already generous spirit has grown wings; and who the adored Luciano Pavarotti would be most proud of, and their daughter, Alicia, looks up to.

 My personal list of heroes includes the aid workers in Medecins Sans Frontiers, the World Food Programme, the UN peacekeepers, the Red Cross and Red Crescent, to name a few.
-They often struggle against great odds with little reward and each and every one of them is deserving of our recognition, respect and support.
+They often struggle against great odds with little reward and every one of them is deserving of our recognition, respect and support.